plone/training/javascript/requirejs-modules.rst

 One of the great new features, Plone 5 gives us, is the ability to define and use JavaScript modules.

-Most serious programming languages provide the concept of namespaces and module dependencies, like Python's ``import`` mechanism.
+Most serious programming languages provide the concept of namespaces and module dependencies, like Python's :keyword:`import` mechanism.
 Python code would be unmanageable, if we'd rely on the existence of global variables and objects in our own scripts.

 But JavaScript doesn't have any concept for declaring dependencies.